SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/01_CPP_Course.md

 In C++, we have other options that alternative to pointer.
 One of them is reference semantics.
 But of course we can use pointer semantics in C++ too.
 Some alternatives to pointer in C++ is followings:
 - <mark style="background: #BBFABBA6;">reference semantics</mark>
 - <mark style="background: #BBFABBA6;">smart pointers</mark>
-- <mark style="background: #BBFABBA6;">std: reference_wrapper</mark>
+- <mark style="background: #BBFABBA6;">std::reference_wrapper</mark>

 ## Array differences
 In C++, classical (C style) arrays is not widely used.
-Can be used at low level codes but in general, std::vector, std::array are preferred.
+Can be used at low level codes, but in general std::vector, std::array are preferred.

 ## Null pointer differences
 In C, NULL is a macro not a keyword.
 And NULL is actually <mark style="background: #ADCCFFA6;">(void*)0</mark>.
 Also assigning 0 as a integer literal to a pointer means same thing.
 But in C++, this is differs. <mark style="background: #ADCCFFA6;">nullptr</mark> is a keyword that added to Modern C++.
 Don't use NULL macro instead of nullptr in C++, if you are not dealing with legacy code.
 Not use 0 either.